last revision: 13 June 2023

 Shortly after his birthday on August 15, 1912 he described in a letter to an old friend another major turning point in his yoga:

-In spite of his political involvement, Aurobindo had a rather private disposition and rarely spoke or wrote directly about his own experiences, so most of what we know about them is derived somewhat indirectly from his other writings.
+In spite of his political involvement, Aurobindo had a rather private disposition and rarely spoke or wrote directly about his own experiences, so most of what we know about them is derived somewhat indirectly from his poetry and from his writings on yoga and philosophy, which at first sight could easily come across as rather abstract and impersonal.
 A notable exception is, however, the detailed record he maintained during some of the early years of his stay in Pondicherry.
 This Record of Yoga came to light more than 25 years after his death, and its 1500 pages shed a fascinating light on his inner development and on the way his personal experiences related to his public writings of the same period.
 Though the Record is written in the manner of laboratory notes — in telegram style and with extensive use of technical terms and abbreviations which are often difficult to follow — they leave one with the definite impression that he hardly ever, if at all, made any general statement about the possibilities of yoga which he had not first extensively verified in his own experience.

 In 1914, a French couple, Paul Richard and his wife, Mirra Alfassa, visited Pondicherry and soon became acquainted with Aurobindo.
 Paul Richard invited Aurobindo to join him in bringing out a new journal.
 The intention of the journal was, in Aurobindo’s words, "to feel out for the thought of the future, to help in shaping its foundations and to link it to the best and most vital thought of the past."
 (1915/1998, p.103).
 By the time its first issue came out, the first World War had started and soon after, the Richards had to return to France.
 This left the task of filling the 64 pages of the monthly journal to Aurobindo, and he faithfully fulfilled this task for the next 6 years, by serialising, in parallel, several books.
 By the time he closed down the journal, he had completed almost all his major works, The Life Divine, The Synthesis of Yoga, The Secret of the Veda, Hymns to the Mystic Fire, Essays on the Gita, Foundations of Indian Culture, translations and commentaries on several major Upaniṣads, a trilogy on social psychology and politics, etc. Only a few of these texts, Essays on the Gita, The Life Divine and the first part of The Synthesis of Yoga, he revised and brought out in book form during his lifetime.
 Others were published as books only posthumously.